Saptaparnineogi/recommenders/README.md

-# Personalized Recommendation of Complementary Products
+## Personalized Recommendation of Complementary Products
-Personalized recommendation of complementary products using baseline algorithms like ALS (using SPARK) and ItemPop
+Personalized recommendation of complementary products using two baseline algorithms like ALS (using SPARK) and Item Popularity based recommendation.